Do Go On - 407 - The Real Pocahontas

 He's like, I love to express myself through numbers.

-And she's like, I like whoa.
-I like stories
+And she's like, I like stories.

 I like stories and pictures.
-Yeah, okay me and Tim

 He likes maths.
-He likes maths

-Inforce I just need a different way into mathematics.
-Yeah.
-Yeah.
-Yeah.
-It's not that it's not for me
+I just need a different way into mathematics.

 And maybe it was taught in a way that just wasn't right for me.